- Travel and Places»

 Ultimate Drive - Never been here but allows you to drive Supercars

-Buddha Tooth Relic Temple and Museum - I've been here and it is peaceful, inspiring temple
+Buddha Tooth Relic Temple and Museum - I've been here and it is a peaceful, inspiring temple

-Singapore Flyer - Never been here but supposedly the largest ferris wheel in Asia
+Singapore Flyer - Never been here but apparently the largest ferris wheel in Asia